scikit-image/scikit-image/doc/source/skips/1-values.rst

   we prefer to educate users rather than make decisions on their behalf.
 This does not preclude sensible defaults, but it does preclude *value-dependent* behavior that is not controllable by the user.
 [3]_
-- We are inclusive.
-We continue to welcome and mentor newcomers who are making their first contribution.
-- We are community-driven.
-Decisions about the API and features are driven by our users' requirements, not by the whims of the core team.
-(See :ref:`governance`.)

 This document
 *************